Setareh Law

 When you reject an insurance settlement offer, you’re taking a stand for fair compensation.
 Insurance companies typically start with lowball offers, often 30-40% below what your claim is actually worth.
 Rejecting an initial offer doesn’t end your claim—it actually begins a negotiation process that could lead to substantially better compensation.
 This article explains exactly what happens after you say “no” to an insurance settlement, the timeline you can expect, and strategies to help improve your position during subsequent negotiations.

-At Setareh Law, we regularly guide clients through the settlement rejection process, helping them navigate the complex road to fair compensation.
+At Setareh Law, our personal injury attorneys regularly guide clients through the settlement rejection process, helping them navigate the complex road to fair compensation.
 Understanding what happens next puts you in a stronger position to make informed decisions about your claim.

 Immediate Consequences of Rejecting a Settlement Offer